 A project lives under a folder or the organization.
 You can move projects between nodes in an organization.
 Projects contain VPC networks.
 Hierarchical firewall policies cannot be assigned to projects, only to the organization or folders.

 A VPC network is the Google Cloud partition for isolated internal IP space communication.
 This is the level at which routes and traditional VPC firewall rules are specified and applied.
 Hierarchical firewall policy rules can override network firewall rules, or they can delegate connection evaluation to them.

 By default, all hierarchical firewall policy rules apply to all VMs in all projects under the organization or folder where the policy is associated.
-However, you can restrict which VMs get a given rule by specifying a target network or target service account.
+However, you can restrict which VMs get a given rule by specifying target networks or target service accounts.